 One in four nurses has been abused in the workplace.
 Overall, the likelihood of health care workers being exposed to violence is higher than prison guards or police officers.
 The stories nurses tell are horrifying, and all too common.
 Every day, nurses are stabbed, punched, grabbed, kicked, verbally assaulted, or worse.

 Nurse abuse can be prevented, with collaborative approaches.
 For years, ANA has led the charge to end nurse abuse, raising awareness about the threats and pushing for administrative and legislative solutions.
 Yet few health care employers have developed suitable plans to prevent workplace violence, putting nurses and others at risk daily, just for doing their job.
 It is of the upmost importance to report abuse against nurses whenever it is safe to do so.
 Similarly, ANA continues to advocate for pathways for whistleblowers to come forward to report such abusive actions.

-Recently lawmakers introduced the Workplace Violence Prevention for Health Care and Social Service Workers Act (H.R.
-1309/S. 851) that would require the Occupational Safety and Health Administration (OSHA) to develop standards requiring health care and social service employers to write and implement a workplace violence prevention plan to protect employees from violence incidents in the workplace.
+In 2019, the House of Representatives passed the Workplace Violence Prevention for Health Care and Social Service Workers Act, (H.R.
+1309), which would require the Occupational Safety and Health Administration (OSHA) to develop enforceable standards requiring health care and social service employers to write and implement a workplace violence prevention plan to protect employees from violence incidents in the workplace.
+A similar bill, S. 851, has been introduced in the Senate.

-Add your voice and urge your lawmakers to support this critical legislation here.
+Add your voice and urge your Senators to support this critical legislation here.